 The guidelines that govern our business.

-This page is not a complete description of our policies and standards, but offers an overview of those likely to be of particular interest to stakeholders, with links to the documents.
+This page is not a complete description of Group policies and standards, but offers an overview of those likely to be of particular interest to stakeholders, with links to the documents.

 Our Statement of Business Principles forms the basis on which we expect our businesses to be run in terms of responsibility.
 Developed with the help of stakeholders in dialogue, it consists of three Business Principles: Mutual Benefit, Responsible Product Stewardship and Good Corporate Conduct, and eighteen Core Beliefs.
 All Group companies have adopted the Statement and are encouraged to engage in stakeholder dialogue to help determine how it should best be reflected in their business practices.
 The Business Principles and Core Beliefs form the basis for our continuous auditing of Group companies’ CSR performance.